History of slavery in Florida: Territorial Florida, under American rule (1821–1845)

-Free People of Color and Their Perceived Danger
+Free people of color and their perceived danger

-In 1827 free negros were prohibited from entering Florida, and in 1828 those already there were prohibited from assembling in public.
+In 1827, free negros were prohibited from entering Florida, and in 1828, those already there were prohibited from assembling in public.
 In 1829 a statute required a fine of $200 for every person manumitted (set free), and required the person freed to leave the Territory within 30 days.

 In antebellum Florida, "Southerners came to believe that the only successful means of removing the threat of free Negroes was to expel them from the southern states or to change their status from free persons to... slaves."
 Free Negroes were perceived as "an evil of no ordinary magnitude," undermining the system of slavery.
 Slaves had to be shown that there was no advantage in being free; thus, free negroes became victims of the slaveholders' fears.
 Legislation became more forceful; the free negro had to accept his new role or leave the state, as in fact half the black population of Pensacola and St. Augustine immediately did (they left the country).
 Some citizens of Leon County, Florida, Florida's most populous and wealthiest county, which wealth was because Leon County had more slaves than any other county in Florida, petitioned the General Assembly to have all free negroes removed from the state.
 Legislation passed in 1847 required all free Negroes to have a white person as legal guardian; in 1855, an act was passed which prevented free Negroes from entering the state.^{ Above it says 1827.} "In 1861, an act was passed requiring all free Negroes in Florida to register with the judge of probate in whose county they resided.
 The Negro, when registering, had to give his name, age, color, sex, and occupation, and had to pay one dollar to register....
 All Negroes over twelve years of age had to have a guardian approved by the probate judge....
 The guardian could be sued for any crime committed by the Negro; the Negro could not be sued.
 Under the new law, any free Negro or mulatto who did not register with the nearest probate judge was classified as a slave and became the lawful property of any white person who claimed possession."

-In 1830, free Blacks were 5.2% of Florida's African-American population; by 1860 they had declined to 1.5%.
+In 1830, free Blacks were 5.2% of Florida's African American population; by 1860 they had declined to 1.5%.